realworldocaml/book/en/error-handling.md

 (This (is an) (s expression))
 ```

-S-expressions are supported by the Sexplib library that is distributed
+S-expressions are supported by the `sexplib` package that is
-with Core, and is the most common serialization format used in Core.
+distributed with Core, and is the most common serialization format
-Indeed, most types in Core come with built-in s-expression converters.
+used in Core.
+Indeed, most types in Core come with built-in
-Here's an example of creating an error using the sexp converter for
+s-expression converters.
+Here's an example of creating an error using
-times, `Time.sexp_of_t`.
+the sexp converter for times, `Time.sexp_of_t`.

 ```ocaml
 # Error.create "Something failed a long time ago" Time.epoch Time.sexp_of_t;;